furicle/Syncoid-Scale/README.md

 After every TrueNAS update, you should check if sanoid exists and is executable, and re-run this script if it's not present.

+## More Info

+For more information, and discussions of ZFS or Sanoid, I recommend the [Practical ZFS](https://discourse.practicalzfs.com) discussion site.

 ## Future Changes etc...